kliment-olechnovic/voronota/README.markdown

 In "contacts.txt" file the line format is "b1 b2 area".
 The first two numbers (b1 and b2) are numbers of atomic records in "balls.txt", starting from 0.
-If b1 does not equal b2, then the area value is the area of contact between atoms b1 and b2.
+If b1 does not equal b2, then the 'area' value is the area of contact between atoms b1 and b2.
-If b1 equals b2, then the area value is the solvent-accessible area of atom b1.
+If b1 equals b2, then the 'area' value is the solvent-accessible area of atom b1.
 For example, below is a part of some possible "contacts.txt":

     0 0 35.440